Completions

 The 5 components every AI orchestration has that an AI tool does not

-An orchestration is a tool plus five distinct architectural commitments.
-Drop any one of them and you are back to a tool with extra steps:
+An orchestration is a tool plus five architectural commitments.
+Drop any one and you are back to a tool with extra steps.

-3. A brand-voice gate — a separate, smaller model that scores every output before publish on five-to-seven dimensions including claim compliance and per-vertical compliance overlay.
+3. A brand-voice gate— a separate, smaller model that scores every output before publish on 5-7 dimensions including claim compliance and per-vertical compliance overlay.
 Different model family from the producer on purpose; the producer that drifted is the worst evaluator of whether it drifted.

-4. An editorial governance routing layer — a four-tier queue with auto-publish thresholds, role-based routing, and a 24-hour SLA.
-Without governance, gate failures escape into production OR everything queues to humans (defeating the orchestration's purpose).
+4. An editorial governance routing layer— a multi-tier queue with auto-publish thresholds, role-based routing, and a published SLA.
+Without governance, gate failures escape into production OR everything queues to humans (defeating the orchestration’s purpose).

-These five components are not “nice to have features” of an orchestration.
-They are the orchestration.
+These are not “nice to have” features.
 A system that lacks any of them is a tool, regardless of how the vendor markets it.

 The 4-question buyer-decision flow